WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-08/==-vs-===/index.md

 Unlike many other programming languages JavaScript has both a double equals `==` and triple equals `===` comparison operator.
 At first glance they seem to do nearly the exact same thing, but there is one major difference between the two that makes triple equals almost always better.

-*If you prefer to learn visually, check out the video version of this article [here](https://youtu.be/C5ZVC4HHgIg).*
+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: C5ZVC4HHgIg`

 ## What Makes Them Different